 - Brow Lift And Blepharoplasty Recovery

 Initially, after the procedure, it is important that an adult drives you home and stays with you for the first couple of days.
 After the surgery, your eyes will be covered with gauze and your surgeon will provide you with specific aftercare instructions.
 Most patients will be given some form of eye drops or a lubricating ointment to help keep moisture in the eyes and prevent dryness.
-Additionally, during a patient’s recovery from blepharoplasty, they will likely experience other side effects from undergoing the surgery such as:
+Additionally, during a patient’s recovery period they will likely experience other side effects from undergoing the surgery such as:

 These are normal side effects and should not be a cause of concern in the majority of cases.
 There are ways to ease or reduce these side effects such as using the ointment or eye drops for dryness and using a cold compress to help reduce swelling.
 If you experience side effects that your surgeon has not discussed with you or feel your symptoms are worse than they should be then you should contact your surgeon.

 For most eyelid surgery patients, the first week is the worst period of their recovery and after ten to fourteen days most patients can return to normal activities.
 It is recommended that patients take at least a week off work to give themselves time to recover.
 Some patients take longer off work and allow themselves at least two weeks to heal.
 The amount of time it takes for a patient to be able to return to work will depend on how extensive the procedure was as undergoing both upper and lower eyelid surgery will take longer to recover from.

 It is important that patients follow all aftercare instructions provided by their surgeon so they can recover successfully.
 This is especially important for patients recovering from eyelid surgery as the skin is extremely delicate and the surgery is performed around an important sense organ.
 Some of the aftercare instructions following the procedure include:

 - It is advised that patients use ice packs on their eyes to help with swelling and pain.